ArtemesiaBlack – NEW ALBUM – Gravity

 Written and Performed by Sabine Heusler-Schick and Performed and Produced by Kenny Schick.
 The Bay Area CA & Nashville TN

 This is our 3rd studio album together and this record is much more of a ‘bare emotions’ kind of record.
-More about ‘feelings’ than ‘ghosts’ (although there are a few ghost stories in the mix of course) with more of a soundtrack and film score bent.
+GRAVITY is more about ‘feelings’ than ‘ghosts’ (although there are a few ghost stories in the mix of course) with more of a soundtrack and film score bent.
 We would really love to write for the visual media of tv or film.

 It was fun working in the studio on the songs for this record because we just did whatever we wanted.
-We add and created sounds and textures and developed the songs without boundaries.
+We added and created sounds and textures and developed the songs without boundaries.
 I told Kenny he could do whatever he wanted and we worked on them until we thought they were done.
-Each song got treated uniquely, and having Kenny be so good at what he does, there was nothing we thought of that he wasn’t able to achieve.
-It was challenging but we tried to push the boundaries a little bit without going too experimental or progressive as an artist.
+Each song got treated uniquely, and Kenny is so good at what he does.
+There was nothing we thought of that he wasn’t able to achieve.
+It was challenging but we always try to push the boundaries a little bit one can never really be too experimental or progressive as an artist.
 As long as the end result has achieved its purpose and is beautiful to listen to.

-We spent time working on this album of songs because we run a business together, producing other people’s music and graphic design.
-It takes up a lot of our time and we find ourselves working all the time but we love what we do and love helping people achieve their dreams as well.
+We spent a long time working on this album of songs because we run a business together as well.
+Kenny produces other people’s music and I do graphic design.
+It takes up a lot of our time, like everyday and we rarely take time ‘off’.
+We love what we do and love helping people achieve their dreams as well.
 We are very supportive of our clients and what they are creating and bringing into the world.
 So when we ‘feel it’ we would work on our music – so that was really our ‘time off’ from ‘work’.
-I think making our own music is beneficial to Kenny’s production because it allows him to experiment and he brings what he’s discovered to his clients music.
+I think making our own music is beneficial to Kenny’s production.
+It allows him to experiment and he brings what he’s discovered to his clients music.
 He treats their songs with the same love and dedication.
 Each song is treated uniquely.